 Low mows can be a positive practice or a negative, but it is important to mention them either way.
 Low mows are essentially areas of lawn that are left to grow with infrequent or no mowing through the growing season.
 These can be valuable for insects, plants, and wildlife.
 Native seeds will usually find their way into low mows and provide increased diversity for the area.
 Low mows also require less maintenance than typical landscapes with reduced need to mow and fertilize.
 Unfortunately, non-native, and invasive species find their way into low mows.
 Low mows may have fewer aesthetic qualities and could be considered a nuisance depending on who is asked.
 Nonetheless, with the right removal of invasives and acceptance of the looks, low mows can be an extremely cost and labor effective way to improve biodiversity.

 There are specific species that are good for low-mow areas.
+Extension offices in cooler climates have posted lists of alternative plant species that work in low-mow areas.
+These can include cover-crops, fine fescue grasses, ornamental and native grasses.

+Low maintenance lawns in the Midwest - MSU Extension

+Lawn Alternatives (psu.edu)

+Planting and maintaining a fine fescue lawn | UMN Extension

+Lawn Alternatives | University of Maryland Extension (umd.edu)

 Low Mow Zones (Ongoing) | iCAP Portal | University of Illinois

+Selecting a turfgrass species for your lawn | Illinois Extension | UIUC

 Local Policies, Zoning Codes & Ordinances